Memorial Sloan Kettering Cancer Center: Memorial Sloan Kettering Cancer Center (1980–present)

 In 2015 it opened the Josie Robertson Surgery Center for outpatient surgeries, named in honor of the wife of philanthropist Julian Robertson.

 In 2017, the Food and Drug Administration approved an MSK-developed immunotherapy, CAR-T, for certain applications in leukemia and lymphoma.
 The FDA approved the first academic or commercial tumor identification test MSK-IMPACT in November 2018.

 In 2020 it opened The David H. Koch Center for Cancer Care as an outpatient facility.

 In April 2022, MSK announced a $50 million donation from The Starr Foundation to aid in expanding funding for basic cancer research and discovery science.
 The donation will establish The Starr Foundation programme for Discovery Science at the Sloan Kettering Institute, the goal of the institute is to drive next-generation cancer breakthroughs.

 In June 2022, a small trial of an experimental treatment found that tumors vanished in all 14 patients diagnosed with early stage rectal cancer who completed the study by the time it was published.

 In 2023 MSK received a donation of $400 million from David Geffen and Kenneth C. Griffin.

+In 2025, cancer patient Jennifer Capasso sued MSK over remarks about her transgender identity while she was under sedation during a surgical procedure in 2022, and subsequent alleged discrimination by the hospital staff.

 MSK has expanded into regional sites, including in Westchester County, New York, Commack, Hauppauge, Rockville Centre on Long Island, and Bergen County, Monmouth County, and Basking Ridge in New Jersey.

 MSK currently employs over 1,200 physicians and treats patients with approximately 400 types of cancer annually.